syncfusion-content/wpf-docs/wpf/SfSurfaceChart/Getting-Started.md

 ﻿# Getting Started

-This section helps you to get started with SfSurfaceChart control.
+This section helps you get started with SfSurfaceChart control.

 ## Visual Structure

-The following image helps you understand various elements in SfSurfaceChart, when you use it for the first time.
+The following image helps you understand various elements in SfSurfaceChart when you use it for the first time.

 ![](surface_chart_images/surface_chart_img2.jpeg)

-* Surface Header – Represent the title of surface chart
+* Surface Header – Represents the title of surface chart
-* Wall – Represent the wall which bounds to surface chart.
+* Wall – Represents the wall that bounds the surface chart.
-* Major Gridlines- Represent the surface axis gridline for surface chart.
+* Major Gridlines- Represents the surface axis gridline for surface chart.
-* Color Bar- Display the value range in color for surface chart.
+* Color Bar- Displays the value range in color for surface chart.
-* Axis Label- Display the label for surface axis.
+* Axis Label- Displays the label for surface axis.
-* Axis Header- Display the header of Surface axis.
+* Axis Header- Displays the header of Surface axis.

 ## Create simple surface chart from XAML

-This session demonstrates how to create a surface chart using SfSurfaceChart control from XAML.
-For that, we should add the **SfChart** assembly as a reference to our application.
+This section demonstrates how to create a surface chart using SfSurfaceChart control from XAML.
+You can add the **SfChart** assembly as a reference to your application to create a surface chart using SfSurfaceChart control from XAML.

 ### Add Assembly reference